7 min read

 A standard Will decides who inherits.

-A trust-based Will also decides how and when they inherit — protecting assets for children, safeguarding partners, and reducing exposure to remarriage, care fees, or creditors.
+A trust-based Will also decides how and when they inherit — helping protect assets for children, safeguard partners, and reduce exposure to remarriage, insolvency, or third-party claims.

-It’s the most effective way to balance fairness, flexibility, and security within one clear legal framework.
+It can be an effective way to balance fairness, flexibility, and security within one clear legal framework — where the structure matches the family and the job it needs to do.

 • A Standard Will